ABT International Teacher Training IntensivePresented by Swedish National Ballet School

 ABT Curriculum Teacher Training Session

-We are pleased to announce that the ABT Curriculum Teacher Training Session #1 Pre-Primary – Level 3 will take place in Gothenburg, Sweden on August 3-12 2020 with the co-authors of the ABT National Training Curriculum Raymond Lukens and Franco De Vita!
+We are pleased to announce that the ABT Curriculum Teacher Training will take place in Gothenburg, Sweden in August / September 2022 with the co-authors of the ABT National Training Curriculum Raymond Lukens and Franco De Vita!

 The intensive will take place at the Swedish National Ballet School in Gothenburg and are open to any teachers in Europe.
 The ABT NTC is a breakthrough 9 level program that combines high quality artistic training with the basics of dancer health and child development.
-The training sessions are divided into three sessions where session 1 is for NTC certification in ABT Pre-Primary through Level 3.
+The training sessions are divided into three sessions, see below.

 During the same period the Swedish National Ballet School will offer an International Ballet Student Intensive with ABT Certified teachers and Master Classes by Raymond Lukens and Franco De Vita, and are open for students age 15-20.
 Read more about the Students Intensive here